isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 2. Compare the canonical forms.
 3. If the canonical forms match, compose the earlier proofs.

-This is a powerful, widely-useful technique, and you would do well to add it to your toolbox.
+This is a powerful, widely-useful technique, so stick it in your belt!
 Let's stop for a quick illustration of the idea in action.
-We'd like to prove that $(x + 1)(x - 1)$ is equal to $x(1 + x) + 1 - x - 2$.
-The first step is to reduce each to normal form:
+We'd like to prove that $(x
++ 1)(x - 1)$ is equal to $x(1 + x) + 1 - x - 2$.
+The first step is to reduce
+each to normal form:

 $$
 \begin{aligned}